2001 OASDI Trustees Report

-Since the 2001 Annual Report was transmitted to Congress on March 19, 2001, one law has been enacted that has a direct financial effect on the OASDI program.
+Since the 2000 Annual Report was transmitted to Congress on March 30, 2000, two laws have been enacted that have direct financial effects on the OASDI program.

-The actuarial estimates shown in this report reflect the expected effects of this amendment.
-The amendment has a significant effect on the short-range operations of the OASI and DI Trust Funds (see section IV.A.4).
-However, the long-range financial effect of this new law on the OASDI program is negligible (see section IV.B.7).
+The actuarial estimates shown in this report reflect the expected effects of these amendments.
+Each of these amendments has a significant effect on the short-range operations of the OASI and DI Trust Funds (see section IV.A4).
+However, the long-range financial effect of each of these new laws on the OASDI program is negligible (see section IV.B7).